 "The main thrust (of the exhibition) is this transformation in landscape painting between 1750 and 1850 that is communicated through (Royal Academy) exhibition paintings by Gainsborough, Turner, Constable and Wilson," said curator MaryAnne Stevens.

-"But also very importantly, it was communicated to a wider audience through the print and also the watercolour.
+"But also very importantly, it was communicated to a wider audience through the print and also the watercolor.
 These were more accessible and far more widely available than a painting on the walls of the Royal Academy," she told Reuters.

 Earlier this year, David Hockney displayed his landscapes of Yorkshire, northern England, in the Royal Academy's main gallery space in a hugely popular show, and art experts trace his works back to the 18th and 19th century greats.

 Underlining the lasting popularity of Britain's earlier landscape painters, a version of Constable's Lock canvas fetched 22.4 million pounds ($36 million) in July, one of the highest prices ever paid for a British "old master" painting at auction.

 Stevens argued that a broader interest in the British landscape was already underway during this period through guide books and popular tours of picturesque regions, such as Thomas West's guide to the Lake District in northwest England.

 The French Revolution further fuelled that interest by denying many wealthy Britons the opportunity to travel freely across the Continent and embark on the Grand Tour.

 "The important thing about the French Revolution is that England was effectively at war (for much of the period) from 1789 to 1815," Stevens explained.

 "It was out of bounds and there was a need to go and experience nature and travel, so the British landscape became the subject of those journeys."